Shia Islam in the Indian subcontinent: Shiaphobia in modern Subcontinent

 After the demise of Jinnah, the feudal prime minister of Pakistan, Nawabzada Liaquat Ali Khan, allied with Deobandi ulema and passed the Objectives Resolution and adopted the puritanical Wahhabism as state religion.
 This move against the Non-Muslim citizen was supported by Shias and Ahmadis too.
 Jinnah's appointed law minister, Jogendra Nath Mandal, resigned from his post.
 Shias of Pakistan allege discrimination by the Pakistani government since 1948, claiming that Sunnis are given preference in business, official positions and administration of justice.
 Although the sectarian hateful literature had been pouring into Punjab since Shah Abd al-Aziz wrote his Tuhfa Asna Ashariya, however, major incidents of anti-Shia violence began only after mass migration in 1947.
 Many students of Molana Abdul Shakoor Farooqi and Molana Hussain Ahmad Madani migrated to Pakistan and either set up seminaries here or became part of the Tanzim-e-Ahle-Sunnat (TAS) or Jamiat Ulema-i-Islam (JUI).
 They travelled through the length and breadth of the country and called for attacks on Azadari and wrote books and tracts against it.
 Among them were: Molana Noorul Hasan Bukhari, Molana Dost Muhammad Qureshi, Molana Abdus Sattar Taunsavi, Molana Mufti Mahmood, Molana Abdul Haq Haqqani, Molana Sarfaraz Khan Safdar Gakharvi, and Molana Manzoor Ahmad Naumani.
-The sectarian clashes of Lucknow had attracted zealous workers of religious parties from Punjab and KPK, but with influx of sectarian clergy, the religious sectarianism and narrow-mindedness of UP was injected to Sufism-oriented Punjab and Sindh.

 First decade post-independence

 In the 1950s, Tanzim-e-Ahle-Sunnat started to arrange public gatherings all over Pakistan to incite violence and mock Shia sanctities.
-TAS issued an anti-Shia monthly, called Da’wat.
+TAS issued an anti-Shia monthly, called Da'wat.
 In Muharram 1955, attacks took place on at least 25 places in Punjab.
 In 1956, thousands of armed villagers gathered to attack Azadari in the small town of Shahr Sultan, but were stopped by Police from killing.
 On 7 August 1957, three Shias were killed during an attack in Sitpur village.
 Blaming the victim, TAS demanded that government should ban the thousand years old tradition of Azadari, because it caused rioting and bloodshed.
 In May 1958, a Shia orator Agha Mohsin was target-killed in Bhakkar.
 Police needed to be appointed to many places, the scenario became more like in the pre-partition Urdu Speaking areas.
 It is important to note here that the Shia ulema were becoming part of religious alliances and not supporting secularism.
 The syllabus taught at Shia seminaries does not include any course on the history of the subcontinent.
 Shia clerics don't have an independent political vision: they were strengthening the puritanism which was going to deprive Shias of basic human rights, like equality, peace and freedom.